Dartmouth-Social-Neuroscience-Lab/matlab-stimulus-presentation/README.md

 After the instruction screen loads, it is waiting for the number 5 to start the task.
 If you’re at the scanner, the scanner should send the number 5 to the script once you start the scan.
 If you are running this not connected to the scanner, you can press 5 on the keyboard to start the task.

+If you need to abort the task, press ctrl+C, followed by ENTER; then type clear screen, and press ENTER again.

 ### Data Recording
 Data gets saved as a .mat file to an output folder specified in the MSS script.
 This file contains data fields for 1) key_presses and 2) run_info.